What Are Dark Pools, and How to Spot Them

 Investment banks, fund managers and government trustees have to deal in extremely high denominations of securities.
 It’s just the nature of their work.
 But they want to avoid causing a snowball effect by “showing their hands” to the whole market.
 So they bypass the exchange system and trade directly with other high rollers.

 This is where dark pools get their name.
-They refer to massive pools of liquidity in which institutional investors make block trades through private computer networks, broker-dealers and other over-the-counter systems.
+They refer to massive pools of liquidity in which institutional investors make block trades through alternative trading systems (ATS).
+The private exchanges allow institutional investors to trade securities and aren’t accessible by the average investor.
 That way, they don’t have to post their transactions to public exchanges.

 These ad hoc liquidity pools protect the market by preventing speculative crazes.
 But as the name implies, there is a dark side to dark pools.